HTTP vs HTTPS: The Difference Between HTTP and HTTPS

 - HTTP URL in your browser's address bar is

 http://, and the HTTPS URL is

 - HTTP is unsecured while HTTPS is secured.

 - HTTP sends data over port 80 while HTTPS uses port 443.

 - HTTP operates at application layer, while HTTPS operates at transport layer.

-- No SSL certificates are required for HTTP, with HTTPS it is required that you have an SSL certificate and it is signed by a CA.
+- No SSL certificates are required for HTTP; with HTTPS, it is required that you have an SSL certificate and a CA signs it.

-- No encryption in HTTP, with HTTPS the data is encrypted before sending.
+- There is no encryption in HTTP; with HTTPS, the data is encrypted before sending.

 We highly encourage you to think about switching over to HTTPS.
-The TLS negotiation and CPU overhead are now very negligible and in a lot of tests we have seen performance improvements when people make the switch from HTTP to HTTPS, as long as they are running over HTTP/2.
+The TLS negotiation and CPU overhead are now very negligible, and in a lot of tests, we have seen performance improvements when people switch from HTTP to HTTPS, as long as they are running over HTTP/2.
 Make sure to also check out our HTTP to HTTPS migration guide.
-And don’t forget, you can deploy KeyCDN assets over HTTPS, even if you haven’t had time to migrate your origin server yet.
+And don't forget, you can deploy KeyCDN assets over HTTPS, even if you haven't had time to migrate your origin server yet.